Having your own culinary herb garden is something every home cook or chef should include in their bag of tricks.

 You may consider inter-planting herbs with your flowers and vegetables.
 Herbs make excellent companion plants in the garden, enhancing the flavor of vegetables planted nearby.
-They can also attracting pollinators and other beneficial inspects creating a good healthy environment for the whole garden.
+They can also attract pollinators and other beneficial inspects creating a good healthy environment for the whole garden.

 Growing Herbs in Pots for the Home Herb Garden

 Many herbs are very well suited to growing in pots.
 Choose low growing or dwarf varieties of the taller herbs to grow in a potted herb garden.
 For example, if you like basil, choose Spicy Globe or Greek basil.
 Both are compact varieties that will yield a good harvest.
-When growing dill in a potted herb garden, Fernleaf and Bouquet Dill are good choices.
+When growing dill in a potted herb garden, Fernleaf, and Bouquet Dill are good choices.
 Some herbs such as mint are better when grown in pots since they are fast spreaders and may over-crowding their neighbors in the garden.

 Growing herbs in pots requires a bit of planning as well.
 Choose pots large enough to accommodate the mature size of your herbs.
 Drainage is another consideration.
 When selecting the right pots for your herb garden ensure there are adequate drainage hole and saucers to catch any spillage if you are growing indoors.

 Growing Herbs Indoors – Enjoy Fresh Herbs Year Round